 Davis sold the WVC&P in January 1902 to facilitate the construction of the C&C 16 and purchased the RC&C and the RC&B. 12 Davis was under pressure from a syndicate headed by George L. Gould, a railroad magnate who was forming a cartel among the nation’s largest carriers in an attempt to fix rates.
 15 Gould controlled the Wabash and desired a railroad into Pittsburgh from an area served by the WVC&P. Gould had purchased the Western Maryland Railroad (WM), which reached Hagerstown with an extension to Cumberland proposed.
 16

-Construction on the C&C April 17, and by May, work began on the first tunnel at Kingsville.
-12 By late November, progress had been made at the third, fourth (Shipmans Gap Tunnel) and fifth tunnels (Reeds Tunnel).
+Construction on the C&C began on April 17, and by May, work began on the first tunnel started at Kingsville.
+12 By late November, progress had been made at the third, fourth (Shipmans Gap Tunnel), and fifth tunnels (Reeds Tunnel).

 Davis then considered purchasing the CC&C in late October, but the railroad was in poor condition because of its numerous wooden trestles, uneven track, and lack of ballast.
 12 Undeterred, Davis acquired the line on November 19.
 1 7 12